freecooperunion/disorientation/_background/organizing-as-if-social-relations-matter-by-cindy-milstein.md

 ---
 title: Organizing As If Social Relations Matter
-author: Cindy Milstein
-subtitle: Lifelong activist and organizer Cindy Milstein writes about the merit of patient organizing and community-building.
-source: Lifelong activist and organizer **Cindy Milstein** writes about the merit of patient organizing and community-building.
+subtitle: Lifelong activist and organizer **Cindy Milstein** writes about the merit of patient organizing and community-building.
+source: Originally published on Outside the Circle in February 2013
 link: http://cbmilstein.wordpress.com/2013/02/21/organizing-as-if-social-relations-matter/
 layout: post
 order: 5